 - D. Identify elements of culturally relevant teaching and how they relate to race, ethnicity, gender, socio-economic status, religion, differing abilities, language, special needs, sexual orientation, and/or background. - E. Recognize a variety of learning styles. - F. Recognize the association with OAS and culturally relevant lessons. - G. Be aware of the high bully victimization rate of culturally different students. - H. Be aware of the needs of and effective strategies for working with an English Language Learner (ELL), such as - 1.
 Building blocks of language - 2.
 Stages of second language acquisition - 3.
 Context matters; students are competent in home language - 4.
 Different dialects of English - 5.
 How to use multiple assessments to determine what students know - 6.
-Important connections between language and culture

-II.
-Skills

-- A. Implement culturally relevant teaching considering such elements as students' race, ethnicity, gender, socio-economic status, religion, differing abilities, language, special needs, sexual orientation, and/or background. - B. Demonstrate sensitivity to all students' diverse needs and interests. - C. Work effectively with students from diverse backgrounds. - D. Demonstrate fairness to all students. - E. Make modifications for students as needed. - F. Develop lessons to address a variety of learning styles. - G. Implement strategies to address bully victimization of culturally different students. - H. Demonstrate a variety of strategies/techniques proven to be effective with ELL. - I. Demonstrate a high novice proficiency in a foreign language.
+Important connections between language and culture - II.
+Skills - A. Implement culturally relevant teaching considering such elements as students' race, ethnicity, gender, socio-economic status, religion, differing abilities, language, special needs, sexual orientation, and/or background. - B. Demonstrate sensitivity to all students' diverse needs and interests. - C. Work effectively with students from diverse backgrounds. - D. Demonstrate fairness to all students. - E. Make modifications for students as needed. - F. Develop lessons to address a variety of learning styles. - G. Implement strategies to address bully victimization of culturally different students. - H. Demonstrate a variety of strategies/techniques proven to be effective with ELL. - I. Demonstrate a high novice proficiency in a foreign language. - III.
+Dispositions - A. Believe the teacher is the facilitator of learning and success for all students. - B. Believe that a teacher must be fair and equitable to all. - C. Believe that all students can learn. - D. Believe a teacher must be sensitive to the diverse needs and interests of all students. - E. Value diversity.